St George's Park Cricket Ground

-St George's Park Cricket Ground (commonly known as St George's Park, Crusaders Ground or simply Crusaders) is a cricket ground in St George's Park, South Africa.
-It is the home of the Port Elizabeth Cricket Club, one of the oldest cricket clubs in South Africa, and the Eastern Province Club.
+St George's Park Cricket Ground (commonly known as St George's Park, Crusaders Ground or simply Crusaders) is a cricket ground in Gqeberha, (formerly known as Port Elizabeth), in South Africa.
+It is the home of the Port Elizabeth Cricket Club, one of the oldest cricket clubs in South Africa, the Eastern Province Club and Sunrisers Eastern Cape.
 It is also one of the venues at which Test matches and One Day Internationals are played in South Africa.
 It is older than Kingswood College in Grahamstown.
 The ground is notable for its brass band that plays during major matches, adding a unique flavour to its atmosphere.

 The ground hosted its first Test match in March 1889 when England defeated South Africa by 8 wickets.
 This was South Africa’s first Test match.
 As of 2005, there have been 21 Test matches played at the ground of which South Africa has won 8 and their opponents 9 with 4 draws.